Text Box

 To find all text boxes containing a specific keyword (e.g. “Slide”), iterate through the shapes and check their text:

-public static void Access_TextBox()
+public static void AccessTextBox()

 {

-using var pres = new Presentation();
+using var presentation = new Presentation();

-foreach (var shape in pres.Slides[0].Shapes)
+foreach (var shape in slide.Shapes)

 {

-// Only AutoShapes can contain editable text
+// Only AutoShapes can contain editable text.

 if (shape is AutoShape autoShape)